replicatedhq/replicated-docs/docs/enterprise/snapshots-updating-with-admin-console.md

   ![Snapshot Destination Dropdown Host Path](/images/snapshot-destination-dropdown-hostpath.png)

-  The fields that display depend on the type of storage destination.
+  The configuration fields that display depend on the type of storage destination.
 See the following storage destination sections for field descriptions:

     - [AWS](#aws-fields)
     - [GCP](#gcp-fields)